gchq/stroom-docs/content/en/docs/reference-section/documents.md

 The Dashboard Doc can either be used for ad-hoc querying/visualising of data, to construct a dashboard for others to view or to just view an already constructed dashboard.
 Dashboards can be parameterised so that all queries on the dashboard are displaying data for the same user, for example.
 For ad-hoc querying of data from one data source, you are recommended to use a [Query]({{< relref "#query" >}}) instead.

+### Data Generator

+* Icon: {{< stroom-icon "document/Feed.svg" >}}
+* Type: `DataGen`

+Defines a data generator which can be used to send data into a Stroom Feed.
+The data is defined as a String.
+The schedule on which the data is sent into the feed can be customised.

 ### Query